U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 Depending on your situation, you may need one, two, or all three:

 If you are a foreign manufacturer selling into the U.S. but have NOT formed a U.S. business entity: You need a U.S. Agent for your relevant federal agency (FDA, FCC, NHTSA, etc.).
 You do not need a Registered Agent because you do not have a U.S. entity.
-A virtual mailbox is optional.
+A virtual mailbox is optional for general correspondence.

-If you are a foreign Amazon seller with no regulatory products: You may only need a virtual mailbox for general business correspondence.
-You do not need a U.S. Agent unless your products fall under FDA, FCC, CPSC, or other agency jurisdiction.
+If you are a foreign Amazon seller with no regulatory products: You may only need a virtual mailbox for general business correspondence and a U.S. contact point for Amazon INFORM verification.
+You do not need a federal U.S. Agent unless your products fall under FDA, FCC, or NHTSA jurisdiction.

 Getting Started

-If you need a U.S. Agent for federal regulatory compliance, US Compliance Agent provides dedicated agent services across multiple agencies — FDA (MoCRA, Medical Devices), FCC, NHTSA/DOT, and EPA/TSCA.
+If you need a U.S. Agent for federal regulatory compliance, US Compliance Agent provides dedicated agent services across multiple agencies — FDA (MoCRA, Medical Devices), FCC, NHTSA/DOT, and CPSC/Amazon INFORM contact point.
 Every plan includes a verified U.S. address, a U.S. phone number, same-day correspondence forwarding, and 12-month coverage.

 We are not a virtual mailbox.
 We are not a registered agent service.
 We are a compliance communications service built specifically for foreign manufacturers who need a reliable, responsive U.S. point of contact for federal regulatory agencies.